hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

     </tr>
 </table>

 To verify that these differences between groups are significant, we can perform an anova test.
-And we see that in all hours there is great evidence that the load is different between the different levels of rain.
+And we see that for all hours there is great evidence that the load is affected by the different levels of rain.
 For example, for hour 12:

 |             |          sum_sq |    df |        F |       PR(>F) |
 |:------------|----------------:|------:|---------:|-------------:|
 | C(rainfall) | 37650.7         |     6 |  20.1144 |   1.3346e-23 |
 | Residual    |     8.01363e+06 | 25687 | nan      | nan          |

-It was decided to include precipitation within the model.
+We decided to incorporate precipitation into the model.
 The rest of the meteorological conditions did not give such a clear result, so they were left out.

 ## Month 6:  The Model <a class="anchor" id="t16"></a>

 To check the performance we created a toy model using a simple LSTM with 5 steps back to forecast the load at a single station.

-The input includes only the 5 steps prior to the prediction of the load, we also incluede the rainfall, the hour and day of the week columns.
+The input includes only the 5 steps prior to the prediction of the load, it also includes the rainfall measure, the hour and day of the week columns.
 The results for a single station seem quite positive as can be seen in [Graph 6](#Image61).
 But the temporary cost for a single station and a single month is unaffordable for the project budget.
 Also, the pre-processing takes too long for the final application in real time.

 <table><a class="anchor" id="Image61"></a>
     <tr>